heron-mc/heron-mc/trunk/docsrc/tutorials/workshop.rst

 ------------------------

 Get familiar with JavaScript-debugging in the browser.
 There are many introductions on the web, for
-example: http://www.netmagazine.com/tutorials/javascript-debugging-beginners .
-Our preference is to use Chrome browser, but also Mozilla (Firebug) and IE have devlopment tools.
+example: http://juliepagano.com/blog/2014/05/18/javascript-debugging-for-beginners.
+Our preference is to use the Chrome browser, but also Mozilla (Firebug) and IE have development tools.
 The latter even allows to emulate various IE-versions.

 User Debug Versions of JS-libs